 Instead, school leaders should be looking at pupil progress and asking questions such as: “Has that intervention we bought in been effective?” and “Can we provide any more support for this Year 4 cohort who are struggling with reading?” and “How can we support our staff development to address the weakness in writing?”
 If teachers feel that their honesty in recording pupil progress is rewarded, and are getting the support they need to best support their learners, then more realistic tracking happens.
 When the tracking is a real reflection of learning, and then is acted upon, THEN the graph goes up!
 And then you know that tracking pupil progress does have an impact on learning and development for every child, no matter their level or abilities.

-To find out more about how Learning Ladders can support you with tracking pupil progress in the classroom, without impacting heavily on teacher workload, learn more about our data and analysis features.
+To find out more about how Learning Ladders can support you with a pupil progress tracker in the classroom, without impacting heavily on teacher workload, learn more about our data and analysis features.